quantumchunks/quantumchunks.github.io/math/probability/index.md

 Here, you will learn the basics of probability theory.

+// talk about probabilistic events and random experiments and outcomes

 ## Sample space
 The sample space contains all the possible **outcomes** of a random experiment (such as tossing coins, rolling dice, or measuring qubits).
-Mathematically it is defined as a set and is usually denoted by $$S$$.
+Mathematically it is defined as a **set** and is usually denoted by $$S$$.
-For example, the sample space of a single coin toss experiment is a set with two members heads and tails
+For example, the sample space of an experiment involving a single coin toss is a set with two members heads and tails

 $$
 S = \{H, T\}.